Library Foundation Staff

 Kristen Worrall is a Lead Recruiter at Google, managing a team that recruits top talent for the technology company.
 Her husband's job led them to relocate to Austin in July 2014.
-Kristen has more than 15 years of experience, mainly focused on technology and leadership recruiting.
-Prior to her role at Google, Kristen managed the technology recruiting organization at T. Rowe Price in Baltimore for nearly 10 years.
+Kristen has more than 15 years of experience in technology and leadership recruiting.
+Prior to her role at Google, Kristen managed the technology recruiting organization at T. Rowe Price in Baltimore for nearly ten years.
 She holds a BA in English Literature from Michigan State University.
-Kristen is mom to two boys, Field (7) and Peter (4), and is actively involved in her local elementary PTA.
+Kristen is mom to two boys, Field and Peter, and is actively involved in her local elementary PTA.
 She has long loved all things literary, spanning from her sixth-grade championship "Battle of the Books" team to tutoring fellow students at her college's writing center.
-She also loves cooking, parties (both hosting and attending), live music, Spartans football and basketball, reading, writing, gardening, yoga, and living a really full life.
+She also loves cooking, parties, live music, Spartans football and basketball, reading, writing, gardening, yoga, and living a really full life.